Massless higher-spin supermultiplets in 5D harmonic superspace: Introduction

 \section{Introduction}

 In the literature, there are several gauge-invariant formulations for massive higher-spin fields, see \cite{Pashnev:1989, Klishevich:1997pd, Klishevich:1998yt, Zinoviev:2001, Buchbinder:2006nu, Metsaev, Buchbinder:2008ss, Lindwasser} for an incomplete list of publications.
 Using such formulations, one may obtain on-shell supersymmetric massive higher-spin models by combining bosonic and fermionic models, as was achieved by Zinoviev and collaborators \cite{Zinoviev:2007js, Buchbinder:2015mta, Buchbinder:2017izy, Buchbinder:2019dof}.
 This approach is not efficient, however, for constructing off-shell gauge-invariant actions for massive supermultiplets.
 As is well known, off-shell supersymmetry has been crucial for deriving the most general supergravity-matter systems with four supercharges in $d=4$ and eight supercharges in $d=4,5,6$ dimensions, see \cite{WB, GIOS, FVP, Lauria:2020rhc} for comprehensive reviews.
-It is worth expecting that off-shell gauge-invariant formulations for massive supermultiplets may facilitate the problem of constructing consistent interactions for such fields.
+Therefore one may expect that off-shell gauge-invariant formulations for massive supermultiplets may facilitate the problem of constructing consistent interactions for such fields.
 Is there a systematic procedure to derive such formulations?

 It is known that gauge-invariant actions for massive higher spins in $d$ dimensions may be derived by Kaluza-Klein reduction from massless gauge theories in $(d+1)$ dimensions.
 The corresponding conceptual setup was sketched in \cite{Aragone:1987dtt}.
 In the bosonic case, this setup was realized by Pashnev\footnote{The work by Pashnev \cite{Pashnev:1989} was submitted to the journal {\it Theoretical and Mathematical Physics} in August 1987, and it was published in March 1989.
 The work by Aragon, Deser and Yang \cite{Aragone:1987dtt} was submitted to {\it Nuclear Physics B} in April 1987.
 It appears that Pashnev was not aware of \cite{Aragone:1987dtt}.} \cite{Pashnev:1989} who constructed the first gauge-invariant model for the massive integer spin-$s$ field in Minkowski space ${\mathbb M}^d$ by dimensional reduction, ${\mathbb M}^{d+1} \to {\mathbb M}^d \times S^1$, of Fronsdal's action \cite{Fronsdal:1978} (see also \cite{Curtright:1979uz}) for the massless spin-$s$ field in $(d+1)$ dimensions.
 Dimensional reduction of Fronsdal's bosonic \cite{Fronsdal:1978, Curtright:1979uz} and fermionic \cite{FF} actions was used to generate gauge-invariant higher-spin models in many publications \cite{Rindani:1988gb, Rindani:1989ym, Buchbinder:2008ss, Asano:2019smc, Lindwasser}.
 In the integer-spin case, the models derived in \cite{Klishevich:1997pd, Buchbinder:2008ss, Asano:2019smc, Lindwasser} may be seen to be equivalent to the Pashnev theory, as demonstrated in \cite{Fegebank:2024yft}.
 These non-supersymmetric results indicate that Kaluza-Klein reduction of massless superfield models will provide a systematic approach to generate gauge-invariant off-shell formulations for massive higher-spin supermultiplets.